 Park Island Ferry

-A bus service operates from Grand Century Place in Mongkok (adjacent to Mongkok East MTR Station) to the main entrance to Noah's Ark at half-hourly intervals from 9-30am to 6-30pm daily;
+ARK EXPRESS BUS - A bus service operates from MOKO (formerly Grand Century Place) in Mongkok (adjacent to Mongkok East MTR Station) to the main entrance to Noah's Ark at half-hourly intervals from 09-30 to 15-30 Monday to Friday and 09-30 to 16-00 on Saturdays, Sundays and public holidays.
+The journey takes about 20 minutes.
+Ark Express Bus return journey from Noah's Ark to MOKO operates half-hourly from 13-00 to 18-00 daily.

 There are also four bus routes serving Park Island from Tsing Yi MTR Station, Hong Kong International Airport, Tsuen Wan Bus Terminus and Kwai Fong.
 All these services stop conveniently close to Noah's Ark.